Pumpkin Cranberry Cake Recipe

 The perfect Thanksgiving and autumn treat!
 Which reminds me: Take a look at my giant Thanksgiving Feast Menu and Recipes!

-My Cranberry Cake is Wholesome!
+My Pumpkin Cranberry Cake is Wholesome

-You will pleased to find cranberries, even out of season, quite often available in frozen foods sections of health food stores and better supermarkets.
+You will be pleased to find cranberries, even out of season, quite often available in frozen foods sections of health food stores and better supermarkets.
 Likewise, I have no quarrel with canned pumpkin, provided it is 100% pure and natural, easy to find in health foods stores.

-You might also want to make muffins out of this cranberry cake batter: In this case make the baking time shorter: Start with 4o minutes, and check for doneness.
+You might also want to make muffins out of this pumpkin cranberry cake batter: In this case make the baking time shorter: Start with 4o minutes, and check for doneness.

 Dear Gluten-Free Friends